 A device in a 19" chassis will usually be mounted on suitable rails and installed in 19" racks or cabinets.
 The depth of the device and its weight must be taken into account.
-The handles on the front and read are for help with sliding in and out of the cabinet.
+The handles on the front are for sliding in and out of the cabinet.
 Slots on the front plate are provided for fixing the device (fixing screws not included).

-The unacceptable positions, as shown below, are also valid for the vertical mount of the device onto a wall or inside a cabinet.
+The unacceptable positions, as shown below, are also valid for the vertical mount of the device onto a wall (room or inside a cabinet).
 The required air flow would be insufficient.
-This wouldn't actually apply to water cooled models, but the construction of the entire device isn't made for operation in this position.